timescale/docs/timescaledb/tutorials/quick-starts/golang-quickstart.md

 ```

 <highlight type="tip">
-If you are inserting data from a CSV file, we recommend the [timescale-parallel-copy tool][parallel-copy-tool],
+If you are inserting data from a CSV file, we recommend the [timescale-parallel-copy tool](https://github.com/timescale/timescaledb-parallel-copy),
 which is a command line program for parallelizing PostgreSQL's built-in `COPY`
 functionality for bulk inserting data into TimescaleDB.
 </highlight>